DockYard/gen_object/README.md

 A library for creating stateful objects backed by GenServer processes with inheritance support.

 GenObject provides a macro-based DSL for defining object-like structures that maintain state in GenServer processes.
 Objects support field access, updates, lazy operations, and merging.
-The library integrates seamlessly with the [Inherit](https://github.com/DockYard/inherit) library to provide powerful inheritance modeling capabilities.
+The library uses the [Inherit](https://github.com/DockYard/inherit) library to provide powerful inheritance modeling capabilities.

 ## Features

 - **Stateful Objects**: Objects backed by GenServer processes with automatic lifecycle management
 - **Field Operations**: Get, put, and merge operations with both synchronous and asynchronous variants
 - **Lazy Operations**: Functions that compute values based on current object state
-- **Inheritance Support**: Integration with the Inherit library for object inheritance patterns
+- **Inheritance Support**: Inherit library for object inheritance patterns
 - **Process Safety**: All operations are process-safe through GenServer messaging
 - **Performance**: Asynchronous variants for high-performance scenarios